 The newly renovated National Geographic Explorer

-is an ice-class polar expedition vessel accommodating 148 guests in 81 outside cabins, all with windows or portholes, en suite facilities and individual climate controls.
-The ship is fully stabilized, enabling it to navigate polar passages in exceptional comfort.
-It has been freshly redesigned with the addition of the most innovative tools for polar and undersea exploration, as well as expedition cruising destinations worldwide.
-Such features include Zodiacs, kayaks, hydrophones, underwater HD cameras and a Remote Operated Vehicle (ROV).
-The Explorer
+is an ice-class polar expedition vessel accommodating 148 guests in 81 outside cabins, all with private facilities, climate controls, and windows or portholes.
+It is fully stabilized, enabling it to navigate polar passages while providing comfort.
+It has been freshly redesigned to provide travelers with the most innovative tools for exploring the undersea, the polar regions and key destinations around the globe.
+The ship houses technology for sea exploration, such as Zodiacs, kayaks, hydro-phones

-also includes two restaurants, a lounge and bar, library, observation lounge, spa, fitness center and sauna.
+Public areas include two restaurants, a lounge and bar, library, observation lounge, spa, fitness center, and sauna.
 A mud room with lockers provides storage for guests’ expedition gear.
 Meals are served in single seatings with unassigned tables for an informal atmosphere and easy mingling.
-A diverse menu features a wide variety of international favorites, with local flair.
+Menu

 All cabins include a TV showing the ship's position and programing, well-placed reading lamps and generously sized bathrooms with a roomy glass-walled shower stall.

 Main deck cabins toward the bow feature one or two portholes and a writing desk.
 Most cabins have two lower single beds, but cabins 303-306 have one queen.

 Main deck cabins at mid-ship feature one large window and two lower single beds, some of which can convert to a queen-size bed.
 Each cabin has a writing desk.